AaronAtayan310/Team-Project-Repository/(All Projects) README.md

 from sklearn.linear_model import LinearRegression from sklearn.metrics import mean_squared_error

-# Usage Examples for Key Functions
+# Usage Examples for Key Functions within Project 1 Function Library

 Below are practical examples of how to use the most important functions in the library.